Set Current Location

 The center of all cultural activities, the French Quarter is the oldest neighborhood in New Orleans.
 The city of New Orleans was built around the main square of what was then known as the Vieux Carré, after the city's founding in 1718.
 However, most of the area's buildings come from the early 19th Century, when the city was acquired in the Louisiana Purchase.
 Although originally settled by French Creoles, by the early 20th Century they were mostly gone from the French Quarter, and bohemian culture began to boom in the area.
 Architectural delights like Jackson Square and its Saint Louis Cathedral are highlights of the neighborhood.
 The French Quarter's single most famous landmark, Bourbon Street, is a nightlife mainstay, being the main drag of Mardi Gras celebrations.
 Replete with rich architectural history and cultural implications, the French Quarter truly encapsulates New Orleans' vibrant spirit.

 New Orleans Jazz National Historical Park provides an ideal platform for all to experience and share the cultural history of jazz in New Orleans.
 The park aims to educate visitors through its database of information, on the origin and development of jazz in America.
-A hallmark feature of this site is the Perseverance Hall, where black jazz performers played for black or white audiences in the 1800's.
-The park hosts special jazz events several times a year.
-The seasonal concerts for Christmas are extremely popular.
+A hallmark feature of this site is the Perseverance Hall.
+The park hosts special jazz events several times a year, and the seasonal concerts for Christmas are extremely popular.